 Missing anything?
 Shop Online

-Lay out the shelf-support hole locations on the sides (B) and drill the holes 1" apart.
+Lay out the shelf-support hole locations on the sides (B) and drill the holes 1-in apart.
 (Drawing 2).

-To save time when drilling the shelf-support holes, make a simple jig from a 6" × 12" piece of 3/16" perforated hardboard and a 12" long piece of 1" x 2" (Drilling Guide).
+To save time when drilling the shelf-support holes, make a simple jig from a 6-in × 12-in piece of 3/16-in perforated hardboard and a 12-in long piece of 1-in x 2-in (Drilling Guide).
 To avoid mistakes, cover all but the row of seven holes needed for this project with masking tape.
 Mark the location of the bottom hole of each seven-hole cluster on the sides (B).
 With the drilling-guide cleat against the edge of the side, center the bottom hole of the guide on the marked hole location of the first cluster and clamp the guide in place.
-Wrap a piece of masking tape around a 1/4" brad-point drill bit to mark a 9/16" drilling depth (hardboard thickness + 3/8" hole depth).
+Wrap a piece of masking tape around a 1/4-in brad-point drill bit to mark a 9/16-in drilling depth (hardboard thickness + 3/8-in hole depth).
 Now place the bit in each successive guide hole and drill the shelf-support holes.
 Repeat for each additional seven-hole cluster.

 Lay out pocket-hole centerlines on the backs of the back (A), upper panel (D), and lower panel (E) and the top of the upper fixed shelf (C) and bottom of the middle and lower fixed shelves (C) (Drawing 1).
 Note that the middle fixed shelf does not have pocket holes along the front edge.
 Now use your Kreg jig to drill the pocket holes.

 Apply glue to the front edges of the sides and the upper and lower fixed shelves.
 Clamp the upper panel (D) and lower panel (E) to the sides (Drawing 4).
 The panel ends are flush with the outside faces of the sides (B).
-The bottom edge of the upper panel extends 1" below the upper fixed shelf and the top edge of the lower panel is flush with the top surface of the lower fixed shelf.
-Drill 3/16" countersunk holes in the panels.
-Then, to prevent the sides from splitting when driving the screws, drill 1/8" pilot holes into the sides.
-Now drive 1-1/4" screws.
+The bottom edge of the upper panel extends 1-in below the upper fixed shelf and the top edge of the lower panel is flush with the top surface of the lower fixed shelf.
+Drill 3/16-in countersunk holes in the panels.
+Then, to prevent the sides from splitting when driving the screws, drill 1/8-in pilot holes into the sides.
+Now drive 1-1/4-in screws.

 Each of the trim parts can be cut and fitted using much the same technique, starting with the fascia blanks (F).
 Miter-cut one end of the fascia front; then cut a mating miter on one end of a fascia side (Drawing 5).
 Fit together the mitered ends of the fascia front and one fascia side at one case front corner and clamp them in place.
 Mark the inside face where you want the second miter on the fascia front, flush with the case side.
 Mark the length of the fascia side, flush with the back edge of the case.
 Miter-cut the fascia front and trim the fascia side to length.
 To position the fascia front, clamp one of the front caps (N) to the upper panel (D), aligning the bottom edge of the cap and the bottom edge of the panel.
 Now apply glue to the back of the fascia front, position it against the cap, use the mitered end of the fascia side to align the front side to side, and nail the fascia front in place.
 (The top edge of the fascia front protrudes slightly above the top edge of the upper panel.)
 Fit together the mitered ends of the second fascia side and the fascia front, mark the back end, and trim it to length.
 Apply glue to the back and mitered end of one fascia side.
 Position the side on the case, use a square to make sure the bottom edge is square to the case front edge, and nail the side in place.
 Repeat with the other fascia side.
 Finish-sand the fascia.